Jonathan2251/lbd/_sources/funccall.rst.txt

     ...
   }

-Since tailcall optimization will translate jmp instruction directly instead of jsub.
-The callseq_start, callseq_end, and the DAG nodes created in LowerCallResult() and LowerReturn() are needless.
-It creates DAGs for ch9_2_tailcall.cpp as the following :numref:`funccall-f-outgoing-arg-tailcall`,
+Since tail call optimization translates the call into a `jmp` instruction directly instead of `jsub`, the `callseq_start`, `callseq_end`, and the DAG nodes created in `LowerCallResult()` and `LowerReturn()` are unnecessary.
+It creates DAGs for `ch9_2_tailcall.cpp` as shown in :numref:`funccall-f-outgoing-arg-tailcall`.

 .. _funccall-f-outgoing-arg-tailcall:
 .. graphviz:: ../Fig/funccall/outgoing-arg-tailcall.gv
    :caption: Outgoing arguments DAGs created for ch9_2_tailcall.cpp

-Finally, listing the DAGs translation of tail call as the following table.
+Finally, the DAGs translation of the tail call is listed in the following table.

 .. table:: the DAGs translation of tail call